 My Campaign Goals

-Do three flyer drops to every residence between May and October.
-(0% of goal met.)
+Do flyer drop to every residence by October 1st.
+(0.4% of goal met.)

 Win hearts and minds.